gridsome/gridsome.org/docs/README.md

 # Getting started

+### Why Gridsome?

-> Gridsome is a Vue-powered static site generator for building websites for any CMS or data source.
-It uses a local unified GraphQL data layer for all data, and can generate thousands of pages in seconds.
-Gridsome is heavily inspired by **[Gatsby](https://gatsbyjs.org)** (A React.js alternative).
+> Gridsome is framework for building blazing fast static PWA websites for any data source.
+It brings many powerful features to the table that makes it fun and fast to build ultra hight performant websites.

+- **Hot-reloading development** - See changes in real-time while developing.
+- **Vue.js for front-end** - Ultra lightweight and approachable front-end framework.
+- **GraphQL data layer** - Centralized data management for all your data.
+- **Automatic page routing** - Quickly create and manage pages with files.
+- **Progressive image support** - Auto resize, optimize & lazy load images.
+- **Auto page prefetching** - Pages are loaded in the background for fast browsing.
+- **Auto optimized code** - Get code-splitting and asset optimization out-of-the-box.
+- **Fast static page generating** - Deploy securely and fast to any Static Web Host.
+- **Data source plugins** - Add data from popular Headless CMSs, APIs or Markdown-files.

-#### Prerequisites
+### Prerequisites
 Gridsome requires **Node.js** and recommends **Yarn**. [👉 How to setup](/docs/prerequisites)

 ### 1. Install Gridsome CLI tool